 (xii) Gift Card Products (available to Performance plan users)

 If you subscribe to Weebly’s Performance plan, you can set-up gift cards so your customers can purchase a certain denomination and the digital gift cards are emailed to whoever they want to gift this card to.

 The recipients can then visit your online store and redeem the gift cards for your products.
 These cards don’t incur additional fees and they never expire!

-A customer can just select the dollar amount they want to gift, insert his/her name, insert the recipient’s name and email, and insert a gift message (optional).
-Once that is done, just add the card to the shopping cart and check out as usual.
+A customer can just select the dollar amount they want to gift, insert their name, insert the recipient’s name and email, and insert a gift message (optional).
+Once that is done, just add the card to the shopping cart and checkout as usual.